Skip to content

 ValidationResult validate(Object node);

-// returns a full `ValidationResult`
+// returns a full ValidationResult and collects validation messages

-ValidationResult validate(Object node, ValidationOptions options);
+ValidationResult validate(Object node, boolean strictFormat);

 boolean isValid(Object node);

-// is a convenience boolean check with fail-fast semantics
+// convenience boolean checks with fail-fast semantics

 void requireValid(Object node);